layer3switch/metrilyx-2.0/README.md

 ##### tsdb.suggest_limit
 OpenTSDB suggest max result limit.

-##### model_path
-Path to directory where JSON page models (i.e. dashboards) will be stored.
-Optional (default: /opt/metrilyx/pagemodels)

-After you've installed and configured metrilyx, click on the "tutorials" link towards the bottom-center of the page for a general overview and basic tutorial on how to get started.

 ##### heatmaps
 This configuration option is only need if you plan to use heatmaps.
-If you choose to enable this feature the only needed change is the mongodb information relative to your setup.
+If you choose to enable this feature the only needed change is the mongodb information relative to your setup i.e. host, port, and database

+##### databases
+The default uses sqlite.
+Other databases can also be used.
+We have testing with postgresql.
+This requires a seperate set of tasks that will be included later.

 ### Heat Maps
 Heatmaps are used to view your top 10 consumers for a given metric.
 They are created similarly to pages.
 The only subtly is the "pivot tag" which is the tag used to calculate the top 10.
 This is usually the tag containing a value of '*'.